NEW PODCAST ALERT 🚨

 Contemplation has been a part of my life since I was a child taking long walks to pause and process.
 In 2011, after reading Thomas Merton’s New Seeds of Contemplation, I quit my job and traveled to all 17 Trappist monasteries in the United States.
 But as I journeyed, I sensed there was something lacking.
 As a Queer white woman, it took me an embarrassingly long time to recognize what was missing: voices and truths beyond white, male contemplatives like Merton, Rohr, and Keating.
 Voices speaking into the work of justice and liberation, while also hosting a contemplative interior life that fed their activism.
 Rev. Dr. Barbara A. Holmes speaks of “public mystics,” leaders whose “interiority and communal reference points” must intersect, including Fannie Lou Hamer, Malcolm X, Sue and Howard Thurman, Rosa Parks, Rev. Dr. Martin Luther King, Jr., and more.

 Since 2017 I’ve co-hosted the Encountering Silence podcast with my colleagues Carl McColman and Kevin Johnson.
-Through 100 episodes of interviews and discussions about the importance of silence, I continued to be drawn to the contemplative lives of Black, Indigenous, Asian, Latinx, Queer, Womanist, disabled, and other marginalized people and groups.
+Through 100 episodes of interviews and discussions about the importance of silence, I continued to be drawn to the contemplative lives of the marginalized.
 Now in seminary, I continue to see the ways a white-washed, patriarchal contemplative Christianity hinders collective liberation and justice.
-Instead, I want to try to step into the wholeness of contemplation, which consists of “both inward solitude and reflection, and outward response to the situations in which we find ourselves present and awake” (Therese Taylor-Stinson).

 How to find it and more info: